- First Year Requirements

 The second year is a transition year, in that students continue to satisfy course requirements, while at the same time beginning to undertake research, which culminates in the "Second-year research paper".

 A field is a two-semester sequence in an advanced area of study.
-Students must take courses in two such fields. fields.
+Students must take courses in two such fields.
 The fields that are currently offered are:

 - Labor Economics